loudoweb/native-clipboard/README.md

 `<haxelib name="native-clipboard"/>`

-And you can use x86 binaries instead of x64 by adding this above your haxelib tag:
+And you can use x86 binaries instead of the default x64 by adding this above your haxelib tag:
 `<define name="X86"/>`

 If you want the last version of native-clipboard, you can install with git: